dpacierpnik/kratos/CONTRIBUTING.md

 1. [Rebase](http://git-scm.com/book/en/Git-Branching-Rebasing) your local
    changes against the `master` branch.
-1. Run the full project test suite with the `go test -tags sqlite ./...` (or equivalent) command and confirm that it passes.
+1. Run the full project test suite with the `go test -tags sqlite ./...` (or equivalent) command and confirm that it passes. (*Docker is required)
 1. Run `make format`
 1. Add a descriptive prefix to commits.
 This ensures a uniform commit history and helps structure the changelog.
 Please refer to this